 More than 160 stores and restaurants including, Macy's, Neiman Marcus, Nordstrom, Abercrombie & Fitch, Stuart Weitzman, Michael Kors, Hugo Boss and favorites like Gap, Banana Republic, Express, H&M and Forever 21.
 Visit the guest services desk and ask for your Passport to Shopping offering discounts for more than 60 stores and restaurants.
 For a quick and easy way from downtown to Cherry Creek Shopping Center take the 83L bus from Civic Center Station and get off at the Fillmore stop.
 3000 E. 1st Ave.
 Open Monday-Saturday 10 a.m.-9 p.m. and Sunday 11 a.m.-6 p.m.

-A charming 16-block outdoor shopping and dining neighborhood that is home to galleries, boutiques, restaurants, spas and more.
-Located across from the Cherry Creek Shopping Center between 1st and 3rd streets, Cherry Creek North is a must see for the savvy shopper, art lover or foodie begging for a thrill!
+Cherry Creek North is all about atmosphere and authenticity, making any shopping experience one to remember.
+From unique jewelry and art to couture fashion and accessories, Cherry Creek North has the highest concentration of high-end retail in the region.
+The 16-block district is also home to an impressive collection of well-established galleries, renowned restaurants, luxurious day spas and more.
+Located across from the Cherry Creek Shopping Center between 1st and 3rd avenues, Cherry Creek North is a must see for the savvy shopper, art lover or foodie begging for a thrill!

 Denver's premier regional outdoor space, City Park is home to the Denver Zoo; the Denver Museum of Nature & Science and IMAX; tennis courts; horseshoes; baseball, football and soccer fields; two lakes; historical monuments and statuary; picnic sites and two playgrounds.